 Selection of a server resource for any project depends on the system used by the selector, which assesses them by following methods:

-In the scenario where more than one server meets the needed criteria, the system rates each of the eligible server and allocates the point as follows:
+In the scenario where more than one server meets the needed criteria, the system rates each of the eligible servers and allocates the point as follows:

-System selects the server which received most of the points.
-If there are more than one server having the maximum points, then the system chooses one of them.
+The system selects the server which received most of the points.
+If there is more than one server having the maximum points, then the system chooses one of them.

 We can temporarily disable any server resource.
 To restrict, jobs running on it.

-Environment is classified set of variables, which are accessible for following functions after adequately described
+The environment is a classified set of variables, which are accessible for the following functions after being adequately described

 Variables should be used within jobs.
 Environments can be allocated to servers and steps.
 During the execution of the situation, the running step inherits the values of the variable from all the following three: